-Definition of colchicine - NCI Drug Dictionary - National Cancer.
-The mechanism by which colchicine exerts its beneficial effect in patients with chronic gout flares is not completely known; however, evidence suggests that colchicine may interfere with the intracellular assembly of the inflammasome complex present in neutrophils and monocytes that facilitates activation of interleukin-1®.
-The exact mechanism of action by which colchicine exerts its effect has not been completely established.
-Colchicine binds to tubulin, thereby interfering with the.
+THE MECHANISM OF COLCHICINE INHIBITION OF MITOSIS I. The mechanism by which colchicine exerts its beneficial effect in patients with chronic gout flares is not completely known; however, evidence suggests that colchicine may interfere with the intracellular assembly of the inflammasome complex present in neutrophils and monocytes that facilitates activation of interleukin-1®.
+Mechanism of colchicine inhibition of mitosis in cultures of human cells, strain K. B. No direct effects on the duration of the cell cycle or macromolecular synthesis.

 Mechanism of inhibition of microtubule polymerization by colchicine.
 To diagnose gout, blood and urine tests are needed but may not always give the answer.
 Mechanism of Inhibition of Microtubule Polymerization by Colchicine Inhibitory.
 Potencies of Unlanded Colchicine and Tubulin-Colchicine Complexes+.